LLMGuardian/.github/profile/README.md

 🤝  **Contributors:**
-- System Design and Kernel:
-Amir Karimi (Queen’s University)
-Email: a.karimi@queensu.ca

-- Referee Plugin:
+We believe in equal ownership of this project.
+Contributions from all team members—Chaima Jaziri, Amir Karimi, and Liam Johnston—are integral to its success.

 Chaima Jaziri (Concordia University)
 Email: chaima.jaziri@mail.concordia.ca

-- Fine-tuned LLM-based Plugin:
+Amir Hakimi (Queen’s University)
+Email: a.karimi@queensu.ca

 Liam Johnston (Queen’s University)
 Email: 24rrvk@queensu.ca
 🌟 **Vision:**

 The LLM Guardian System aspires to be a cornerstone in the field of Software Engineering for AI, enabling secure, efficient, and scalable LLM deployments across diverse contexts.
 By building and sharing this tool, we aim to contribute significantly to the software engineering and AI communities.